Mend57/todo-elixir/README.md

 # Todo
-A To Do List in the CLI written in Elixir
+A To Do List in the CLI written in Elixir.